abey79/vsvg/README.md

 The core of the Path/Layer/Document hierarchy is implemented with structures that are generic over the actual path data type.
 Then, two sets of concrete types are offered, one based on `BezPath` and another based on a simple vector of points.
 Any feature that is easy to implement generically is done in `XXXImpl<T>`.
 Features that would require too much work to cover both hierarchies and not strictly necessary for the flattened use cases are implemented for `Path` and friends only.
 Conversion between normal and flattened structure is offered, though obviously the round-trip would be destructive.

+### Mutability of Path/Layer/Doc

+For operations on Path/Layer/Document structures (e.g. transforms, crop, etc.), I'm using for the moment an immutable pattern (e.g. `fn ops(self, ...) -> Self {}`), though clearly the goal is not to have purely immutable structure (e.g. paths addition/removal in layers, layer addition/removal in document, etc.).
+I'm not sure yet of the implication and if this is a good idea or not.

 ### Metadata handling

 I'm still in the process of sorting that out.